-Navigating pregnancy is difficult already, but the addition of having a sexually transmitted infection (STI) or thinking you might have one can add more stress.
+Navigating pregnancy is difficult enough, but the addition of having a sexually transmitted infection (STI) like chlamydia during pregnancy can add more stress.
 If you think you may have an STI during your pregnancy, it is crucial that you talk to your healthcare provider and get tested right away.
 If you think you may have (or have already been diagnosed with chlamydia during your pregnancy), you probably have a lot of questions about how the infection could affect your baby and your prenatal care.
 Answers to all these questions are presented below!

 What is chlamydia, and is it common?